Having a planned approach can reduce the likelihood of a behaviour and help us be ready to respond to it.

 Opportunities to formulate, review, and share our core values, involving staff and the individuals we support.

-Discussing the importance of fostering a culture of belonging, and the need to acknowledge individuals’ experiences.
+Jack Pattinson discusses the importance of fostering a culture of belonging.

-Experienced special school headteacher, Hannah Smart, explores the importance of positive relationships.
+Hannah Smart explores the importance of building positive relationships.

 This downloadable poster is a useful reminder of the Cycle of Influence model used in Team Teach training.

-Webinar Recording: Nancy Hooper discusses practical ways to build respectful and supportive settings and reduce restrictive practices.
+Practical ways to build respectful, supportive settings and reduce restrictive practices.

-Global Director Jonathan Newport shares 4 tips to support organisational and individual growth.
+Jonathan Newport shares four tips to support organisational and individual growth.